mrjoshbear/after-sundown-2e/3-characters/4-advantages-and-disadvantages.md

 **Loyalty:** The character really likes their friends, or maybe just takes duty to the team very seriously.
 The threshold to convince them to turn on those they feel loyal to (often including the other characters) is increased by 1.
 This even applies to magic, and the character effectively gains 1 extra hit to resist Authority and similar effects if they are being made to turn on their allies.
 In the case of ongoing domination such as Possession, the bonus hit can retroactively cause the character to resist the effect if they are subsequently let loose on their friends.

-**One of Those Faces:** The character's appearance is bland an unnoticeable, and people tend to forget their face and generally just don't notice much about them.
+**One of Those Faces:** The character's appearance is bland and unnoticeable, and people tend to forget their face and generally just don't notice much about them.
 The threshold to identify and remember distinguishing details about the character is one higher.
 This Advantage is not compatible with Attractive or Unattractive.

 ### Physical Disadvantages